riselocalswfl/Rise-Local-open-beta/replit.md

-# Rise Local - Fort Myers Deals & Local Business Discovery
+# Rise Local - SWFL Deals & Local Business Discovery

 ## Overview
-Rise Local is a mobile-first app connecting local businesses with shoppers in Fort Myers, Florida.
-Local businesses offer exclusive deals, and shoppers discover new places to save money while supporting their community.
-The platform features deal discovery, membership perks (Rise Local Pass), and business profiles.
-The vision is to make it easy for locals to find great deals and support neighborhood businesses in SWFL.
+Rise Local is a mobile-first application designed to connect local businesses in Southwest Florida (SWFL) with shoppers.
+Its primary purpose is to facilitate deal discovery, allowing local businesses to offer exclusive deals and shoppers to find savings while supporting their community.
+The platform includes features for deal discovery, a membership program (Rise Local Pass), and comprehensive business profiles.
+The overarching vision is to simplify the process for residents to locate attractive deals and patronize neighborhood businesses throughout SWFL, encompassing areas like Fort Myers, Cape Coral, Bonita Springs, Estero, and Naples.
+The pricing model involves an $89/month membership fee for vendors, with buyers paying the product price plus 7% FL sales tax, and no additional buyer or transaction fees.

 ## User Preferences
 Preferred communication style: Simple, everyday language.